michalrzak/auditory-intention-decoding/README.md

 This should automatically create a virtual environment of the required Python version and install all dependencies.

 **Note 1:** The project requires a `Python 3.8` installation on your system.

 **Note 2:** I prefer to have my virtual environment saved in the repository folder, which is not the default behavior of Poetry.
-To change this, follow the instructions on the following page: <https://python-poetry.org/docs/configuration/#virtualenvsin-project>
+To change this, follow the instructions outlined in: <https://python-poetry.org/docs/configuration/#virtualenvsin-project>

 ## Linux:

 ### wxPython
-Unfortunately, `Psychopy`, a project dependency, requires `wxPython`, which is relatively annoying to install on Linux, as pre-build Linux wheels are **not** provided in `PyPi`.
+Unfortunately, `Psychopy` requires `wxPython`, which is relatively annoying to install on Linux as pre-build Linux wheels are **not** provided in `PyPi`.
 This means that running `poetry install` will most likely fail, as there probably will be some build dependencies missing.

 #### Building wxPython:
 One solution is to build `wxPython` yourself.
 For this install all [required build-dependencies](https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html) (different for each distro) and then run